-Current Presbyterian Church (U.S.A) engagement in Russia began in the 1990s with mission outreach from the national church, mission support groups, congregations, and individuals.
-Our ministry is lived out through congregational partnerships (twinning), support to theological and Christian education, work with unreached peoples, and ministries of compassion (orphans, HIV/AIDS education and prevention, disaster response, etc.)
+Current Presbyterian Church (U.S.A.) engagement in Russia began in the 1990s with mission outreach from the national church, mission support groups, congregations, and individuals.
+Our ministry is lived out through congregational partnerships, education, outreach to marginalized peoples (the Roma, victims of trafficking, special needs children and adults, and orphans), ministries of compassion, peacemaking and reconciliation.

-At present PC(USA) involvement in Russia is through mission personnel working with traditional churches and newly established ministries: the Union of Evangelical Christians-Baptists of the Russian Federation, the Russian Orthodox Church, the Evangelical Lutheran Church of Russia and Other States, and the Moscow Protestant Chaplaincy.
+At present PC(USA) involvement in Russia is through mission personnel working with traditional churches and newly established ministries: the Union of Evangelical Christians-Baptists of the Russian Federation, the Russian Round Table of the Russian Orthodox Church, the Evangelical Lutheran Church of Russia and Other States, and the Moscow Protestant Chaplaincy.

 The Russian Orthodox Church, which has existed for over 1,000 years, is the dominant Christian presence in Russia today.
 Since the late 1980s, the church has experienced a period of dramatic renewal with over 13,000 parishes across the country.
 Where invited, the PC(USA) cooperates in social ministries such as outreach to special needs children, HIV/AIDS education and prevention, and disaster assistance.